-The volunteer members of Patients for Patient Safety Canada (PFPSC), a patient-led program of the Canadian Patient Safety Institute (CPSI) and the Canadian arm of World Health Organization's (WHO) Patients for Patient Safety global network, have contributed their unique experiences and perspective and impacted patient safety efforts for a decade.
-While many members have personal stories of heartache, loss, grief and frustration due to unsafe care, they are able to look beyond personal events, draw from their experience, and collaborate with the healthcare system in a shared mission of Every Patient Safe.
+The volunteer members of Patients for Patient Safety Canada (PFPSC), a patient-led program of the Canadian Patient Safety Institute (CPSI) and the Canadian arm of World Health Organization's (WHO) Patients for Patient Safety global network, have contributed their unique experiences and perspective to patient safety efforts since 2006.
+While many members have personal stories of heartache, loss, grief and frustration due to unsafe care, they are able to look beyond personal events, draw from their experience, and partner with the people who work in the healthcare system in a shared mission of Every Patient Safe.

 A global movement combined with individual passion

 In 2005, the World Health Organization (WHO) made patient engagement a priority by creating the Patients for Patient Safety Programme (PFPS) which included a global network of patient safety champions.
 The program aims to include the patient, family and community voice into all levels of healthcare through engagement and empowerment.
 All PFPS Champions are required to attend a workshop and to commit to the vision described in the London Declaration and the PFPS Collaborative Agreement.